“We are all in this together!”

 Special Active members shall be persons active in the management of a group or chain of lodging properties wholly or partly engaged in business in the State of Hawaii.
 Such special class of active members shall have the right to hold office in the Association and vote at all meetings of the membership but shall not be entitled to vote under the circumstances set forth in Section 1 of Article XI hereof.
 Such special class of active members shall pay the same dues as an associate member.

-Allied members shall be persons interested in the improvement of the lodging industry in Hawaii.
+“Allied” members shall be in a business affiliated with the hospitality industry in Hawai`i.
 Allied members shall have the rights and privileges of Active and Special Active members, but shall not have the right to vote or to hold any office in the Association except that an Allied member may hold the office of Treasurer.
 Other individuals in a company already represented in HLTA may apply for membership using the Secondary Allied form.
 Dues are lower for this category.

 An Associate member shall be any person who has been a lodging manager but who has retired from the lodging business or any person who has been a representative for a member Allied company, but who has retired from the workforce.
 Associate Members shall not have the right to vote or to hold any office in the Association and shall pay the same dues as a Special Active and Sole Practitioner.